0x464e/tiktok_to_discord/README.md

 ---

-Now temporarily also embeds Twitter videos since Discord managed to break that.
+Now ~~temporarily~~ also embeds Twitter videos ~~since Discord managed to break that.
-I'm sure it'll be fixed, so this will get removed then.
+I'm sure it'll be fixed, so this will get removed then.~~
+This is now fixed, but the default Twitter video player is such trash that I'm keeping this feature in here.
+With this feature you can straight away get max quality playback instead of being stuck with the very low quality version that the Twitter player will give you.
 Set `config.EMBED_TWITTER_VIDEO` to enabled this.

 ## Getting  Started